daegalus/dart-uuid/README.md

 In Browser

 N/A as I have not used or tested this in the browser.
+But there are users of this library that do, and reported that it does infact work.

 ### Benchmarking